Gainwu/Gainwu.github.io/_pages/about.md

   - /about.html
 ---

-I’m a student who is exploring myself.This is my learning record blog, and I will record my thoughts and learnings here.
+I’m a student who is exploring myself.
+This is my learning record blog, and I will record my thoughts and learnings here.

-Thanks for coming.Let's work together and become better ourselves!
+Thanks for coming.
+Let's work together and become better ourselves!